 NEWS & EVENTS

-The changing foliage indicates we are approaching the end of the year and the CFLC grant deadline.
+The CFLC awards grants to area nonprofits each year.
 Be sure and download an application if you have a worthy cause or know someone who does!
-Applications are due November 1.
+Applications are due November 1st and awards are made in December.

 Community Foundation Awards